epn-vespa/tutorials/misc/vespa-portal/vespa-portal.md

 **Field panels**: Open field panels by clicking on their banner.
 Fields set in closed panels are included in the query (click the "*Reset*" button at the bottom if needed).
 Some parameters (e.g., target_class) only accept predefined values - click them to choose from a list.

-**Target Name**: Start typing a Solar System object name.
+**Target Name**: Start typing a Solar System object name — IAU names are expected.
 The quaero name resolver is available for field completion and disambiguation.
-If a target class is already selected, the name resolver will only look for targets in this class - and if you select a proposed value, the associated target class will also be selected.
-All known aliases of the target are included in the query.
+If a target class is already selected, the name resolver will only look for targets in this class - check this if you don't get expected results.
+When using quaero, all known aliases of the target are included in the query.

 **Coordinates**: To search by coordinates (in *Location* panel) first select a spatial frame type — this will adapt the nature of coordinates to enter.
 Using "None" may speed up the request if no coordinates are provided.

-**Longitudes**: In body-fixed coordinates, longitudes range from 0° to 360° eastward (IAU planetocentric convention).
+**Longitudes**: In body-fixed coordinates, longitudes always range from 0° to 360° eastward (IAU planetocentric convention).

 **Spectral range**: First select the unit (Hz, µm, or cm-1) to set the scale as frequency, wavelength, or wavenumber, then enter range.

+**Time\_min and Time\_max**: Are encoded as Julian Days (although displayed as ISO strings in the portal)

 **Measurement type** (in Data reference panel) describes the physical quantities provided in the service, encoded as UCDs.
 An interactive resolver of IVOA UCDs is available [here](http://dc.zah.uni-heidelberg.de/ucds/ui/ui/form); a more complete list is available [here](https://www.ivoa.net/documents/UCD1+/) (including values defined for the Solar System); or have a look at a service of interest to see how your preferred value is encoded.